-CFM is not an acronym, so it doesn't stand for anything.
+CFM is not an acronym.
 The company (CFM), and product line (CFM56), got their names by a combination of the two parent companies' commercial engine designations: GE's CF6 and Snecma's M56.

 Underlying CFM's rapid and hard-earned success is the ingenuity of its designers, engineers and product support personnel throughout the world.
 At CFM, our goal is to maintain the trust of airlines and airframers and contribute to the operational success of our customers.
 We do this by building remarkable engines and offering dedicated services.

 CFM has kept the CFM56 family of engines the best in their class by infusing newly matured technology into the mature fleet.
 The advanced new LEAP engine will be a worthy successor, delivering double-digit improvements in fuel efficiency, noise, and emissions, all with CFM’s legendary reliability and low overall cost of ownership.

 In the last decade, CFM56 engines have been selected to power more than half of all commercial aircraft ordered.
 More than 520 airlines, charter operators, militaries, and leasing companies around the globe have chosen the CFM56 because of its proven heritage of reliability and low cost of ownership.
 With more than 22,000 engines delivered to date, a CFM56-powered aircraft takes off every 2.5 seconds.

 Since its founding by two leading engine manufacturers (Snecma and GE), CFM has had many advantages favoring its success: